Club: Eintracht Braunschweig | Opening: 1923 | Capacity: 23,325 (10,675 standing)

 Renovation works finally started in 1995 and included the construction of a new south curve, conversion of standing areas into seating, and new floodlights.

-Works continued in the late 2000s with the construction of a new covered north curve.
-The last stage of the plans is currently under way and involves the renovation of the main stand, mainly aimed at adding and improving hospitality facilities.
-Capacity is expected to rise to just over 24,000 places.
+Works continued in the late 2000s with the construction of a new covered north curve, and finally in 2013 the refurbishment of the main stand, mainly aimed at adding and improving hospitality facilities.

 Eintracht-Stadion is located in the north of Brunswick (Braunschweig) at just over 2 kilometres from the city’s old town.
 The main railway station, which lies south of the old town, is about 5 kilometres away.